-The Role of Translation as a Cultural Bridge Between Different Languages.
+The Role of Translation as a Cultural Bridge Between Different Languages

 We know that language is much more than the expression of our thoughts.
-By analyzing the relationship between a language and a culture, anthropologists have reached to the conclusion that the former is part of the latter, as are ideas, beliefs, customs, codes, institutions, tools, techniques, works of art, rituals and ceremonies, among other things.
+By analyzing the relationship between a language and a culture, anthropologists have reached the conclusion that the former is part of the latter, as are ideas, beliefs, customs, codes, institutions, tools, techniques, works of art, rituals and ceremonies, among other things.

 In that sense, translators have a huge responsibility in their hands, given that language is their main raw material.
 How does their daily work impact relationships between cultures?